executablebooks/sphinx-external-toc/README.md

 - test against orphan file
 - https://github.com/executablebooks/sphinx-book-theme/pull/304
 - CLI command to generate toc from existing documentation `toctrees` (and then remove toctree directives)
+- test rebuild on toc changes (and document how rebuilds are controlled when toc changes)
+- some jupyter-book issues point to potential changes in numbering, based on where the `toctree` is in the document.
+  So could look into placing it e.g. under the first heading/title

 [github-ci]: https://github.com/executablebooks/sphinx-external-toc/workflows/continuous-integration/badge.svg?branch=main
 [github-link]: https://github.com/executablebooks/sphinx-external-toc